Eating Disorder Treatment Baltimore Therapy Group

 Eating disorder therapy is specifically designed to help you challenge these negative beliefs and develop a healthier, more realistic view of your body—and yourself.
 By addressing body image concerns head-on and building genuine self-esteem, therapists support you in creating a more positive relationship with food, your body, and who you really are.
 This process is essential for lasting eating disorder recovery and can help prevent the onset of other eating disorders down the road.

-Meet Our Eating Disorder Specialist
+Meet Our Eating Disorder Specialists

 Andrea Castelhano, PsyD